lulav/LRS_Documentation/docs_tutorials/spiceypy/spiceypy.md

 ...
 ```

-All the results will be saved under .citros/runs/[simulation_name] [folder].
+All the results will be saved under `.citros/runs/[simulation_name]` folder.

-To plot the local run results you can use [FoxGlove](https://citros.io/doc/docs_tutorials/#visualization-with-foxglove).
+To plot the local run results you can use [Foxglove](https://citros.io/doc/docs_tutorials/#visualization-with-foxglove).

 ![png](img/Example1.png "FoxGlove example")